Manfred Stolpe

-Manfred Stolpe (16 May 1936 – 29 December 2019) was Federal Minister of Transport, Building and Urban Affairs of Germany from 2002 until 2005.
+Manfred Stolpe (16 May 1936 – 29 December 2019) was a German canonist, theologian and politician who served as Federal Minister of Transport, Building and Urban Affairs of Germany from 2002 until 2005.
 Before, he was Ministerpräsident of the state Brandenburg from 1990 until 2002.
 Stolpe was, after the state elections following German reunification, the only Social Democratic Minister-President of a state of former East Germany.
-Stolpe is thought of as the architect of modern Brandenburg and left office with a 74% approval rating.
-He is credited with forging a new identity for the state, among other things, popularizing the Brandenburglied, though controversy surrounding failed projects and his work for the Stasi came up during his tenure.
+Stolpe is considered to be the architect of modern Brandenburg and left office with a 74% approval rating.
+He is credited with forging a new identity for the state, among other things, popularizing the Brandenburglied, though controversy surrounding several failed projects and his work for the Stasi came up during his tenure.
 To date, Brandenburg has only had Social Democratic Minister-Presidents.

 Biography

 Early life and education

 Stolpe was born in Stettin (today Szczecin in Poland).
+He and his family fled to Greifswald in 1945 to escape the advancing Soviet Red Army.
 He studied law at the University of Jena in German Democratic Republic (GDR) (1955–1959).
-In 1959 he became active in the Protestant Church in Berlin-Brandenburg, then comprising East Berlin and West Berlin and the region of Brandenburg, and was a guest student at the Free University of Berlin until 1961.
+In 1959 he became active in the Protestant Church in Berlin-Brandenburg, then comprising East Berlin and West Berlin and the region of Brandenburg, and was also a guest student at the Free University of Berlin from 1959 until 1961.